Best ice cream waffles in Singapore

 Burnt Cones Review: Clementi Cafe Open Till 12am With Yam Gelato And Waffles

 Udders is one of Singapore’s OG ice cream and waffle spots, with multiple outlets islandwide.
 They have a wide variety of fun flavours to choose from, including those that pay homage to popular candy bars—think Kit Kat Bites and Snickers Honeycomb.
-Have these as is, or atop one of their fluffy waffles, made fresh to order.
+Have the ice cream as it is, or atop one of their fluffy waffles made fresh upon order.
 It’s also worth noting that Udders has vegan-friendly flavours on the menu!
 Prices differ according to outlet.

 Website | Full list of outlets